 Is yellow discharge before period due to a yeast infection?

 No. Yellow discharge before period can be normal in women.
 Normal discharge can change to yellow due to oxidation.
-However, STD symptoms like itching or painful urination are abnormal.
+However, symptoms like bad smell, pelvic pain, or painful urination are abnormal.
 You should inform your doctor about any abnormal discharge.

 Will yeast infection cause milky white discharge?